-We offer a broad and balanced curriculum to all of our students as well as an extensive range of extracurricular activities.
+We offer a broad curriculum to all of our students.

-There are students for whom the above is not appropriate and for this group of children we look at alternative pathways, this is decided on an individual basis.
-(Example Construction, Child Care) and this differs from year to year depending on the context and needs of the year group/students.
+There are students for whom some of the above is not appropriate and for this group of children we look at alternative pathways, this is decided on an individual basis.
+(Example Functional skills, construction) and this differs from year to year depending on the context and needs of the year group/students.

 It should always be remembered that a curriculum is more than just a timetable of events in a student’s working week and it is about more than end results.
 We consider the curriculum to go beyond the classroom walls, incorporating not just the extracurricular activities on offer but all of the experiences students have.
 This can be seen in our curriculum maps, additionally our CIAG approach and in this policy.
 This highlights our approach and drive to develop the whole child through our curriculum and our wider curriculum.